tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/4.2_sample_front_end_code_walkthrough/README.md

       sig = sig.replace(/^0x/, '');
 ```

-This is how the Metamask show up ask you to sign.
+This is how the Metamask asks you to sign.

-Once the sig is received from Metamask, the next step would be sending a "login" request to the back end.
-The code looks like
+Once the sign is received from Metamask, the next step would be sending a "login" request to the backend.
+The code looks like this:

 ```
      let rs = await txn.txn_request('login', {
         tappIdB64: base.getTappId(),